 Tending the Heart

-A Six-Week Writing Journey
+A Six-Session Writing Journey

 You will be provided with a login to access the recordings through the Poetry of Resilience website.
-Participants will have access to an online portal with recordings for 2 months after the last sessions ends.